A word of the year surely must imply impact.

 This means that as life online became more frequent and immersive, users’ overconsumption of whatever was available via these platforms also ramped up.

-However, these definitions are anything but surprising for a term that has the word ‘rot’ in it.
+This occurrence, Oxford suggests, has often led to subsequent negative impacts, which are anything but surprising for a word that has the term ‘rot’ in it.

 Twenty-one year-old Jay Postrado, a Bicolano sports journalist based in the Metro, had a different suggestion.
-He claims to have felt more positive vibrations from brain rot.
+He claimed to have felt more positive vibrations from brain rot.

 “I [actually] see myself in the word ‘brain rot.’
 As a way of coping, there are just rest days where doing nothing and just scrolling on the Internet feels comforting,” Jay noted.
 “It is considered as a state of escaping from the harsh pills that people need to swallow.”

-Amidst all these encounters, it remains true that it is a reference both to the activity of being too online, and to the repercussions of our involvement in nonsensical content– mostly online.
+Amidst all these encounters, it remains true that it is a reference both to the activity of being too online, and to the repercussions of people's involvement in nonsensical content– mostly online.

 On the other hand, Merriam-Webster’s polarization can be said to be more general than it is specific, as it exists beyond the confines of social media.

-It manifests in many different forms because it can literally be anything, as per the US-based dictionary, that is "divided into two sharply distinct opposites,” characterized by “opinions, or interests” that are too extreme for a common ground.
+It manifests in many different forms because it can be anything, according to the US-based dictionary, that is "divided into two sharply distinct opposites,” characterized by “opinions, or interests” that are too extreme for a common ground.

 Jay believes that this word “is a good mirror of our present reality, as many people have varying principles that are often irreconcilable,' from "food preferences" all the way to "political stances."